neuronsimulator/nrn/docs/python/programming/gui/pwman.rst

-.. method:: PWManager.iconify
+.. method:: PWManager.iconify()

-    Syntax:
-        ``p.iconify()``

-    Description:
     Hides all windows and iconifies the leader.

     Example: